VincentSchmid/dayzLootEditor/README.md

 # Info
 latest releases and readme available here https://github.com/VincentSchmid/LootEditor
+code is currently beeing rewritten to only use litesql, but does not support all the features of this code base.

 - Visualize loot as a list from database
 - Automatically creates Sub-types for weapon items and links items that are used together (guns, ammo, mags,...)